afshanathani24-ux/fintech-sentiment-nlp/README.md

-# fintech-sentiment-nlp
-An NLP-driven sentiment audit of 2026 FinTech infrastructure trends, bridging the gap between MBA strategy and data analytics."
 # FinTech Sentiment Audit 2026

 An NLP-driven sentiment audit of 2026 FinTech infrastructure trends, bridging the gap between MBA strategy and data analytics.